barryvdh/laravel-ide-helper/README.md

 This package generates helper files that enable your IDE to provide accurate autocompletion.
 Generation is done based on the files in your project, so they are always up-to-date.

-The 3.x branch supports Laravel 10 and 11.
-For older version, use the 2.x releases.
+The 4.x branch supports Laravel 11.15 and above.
+For older version, use the 3.x releases.

 - [Installation](#installation)
 - [Usage](#usage)